 Cabrini has an average student-to-faculty ratio of 16-to-1.
 This allows students to have direct access to faculty in the class, which is supplemented by faculty advising.
 Each academic major at Cabrini has a faculty advisor who works with students to define their goals and to help navigate the requirements for their major.

 Students have the opportunity to get advanced degrees at Cabrini or one of the university’s partner schools.
-Cabrini has 4+1 programs for students, allowing them to earn a graduate-level degree in only five years.
-Programs include graduate degrees in biological sciences and criminology/criminal justice.
+Cabrini has a 4+1 Criminology/Criminal Justice program, allowing students to earn a graduate-level degree in only five years.
 Cabrini has also partnered with universities in the region to offer advanced degrees to Cabrini students in areas like dentistry, pharmacy, law, and social work.